- Define communication and discuss its importance for our lives.

 - Reflect on your own ideas and experiences associated with communication.

-- Discuss how communication promotes development and learning in young children.
+- Discuss how relationships promote communication development and learning in infants and toddlers.

 " Of all the life skills available to us, communication is perhaps the most empowering." - Brett Morrison